 The Zhero Gravity Ultra comes with Pro-fit which is inserted in the upper, guaranteeing a perfect fit and maximum comfort.

-The Zhero Gravity Ultra will come in two colourways, White/Metal Blue Night and Black /Bright White and is expected to retail at £150.
+The Zhero Gravity Ultra will come in two colourways, White/Metal Blue Night and Black /Bright White and is priced at £150.

 Yes!
 I was wondering when Lotto were actually going to evolve their successful Zhero Gravity range.
 I can not wait to see what they unveil.